p-warner/CIT260_Fibonacci/README.md

 # CIT260_Fibonacci
-Skeleton for the Fibonacci Sequence
+Check out Fib.py for the skeleton used for the Fibonacci Sequence assignment.